 Current funding schemes make it more of a challenge to secure third-party funding for research projects that are based on interdisciplinary approaches.
 Often, preliminary proof-of-concept results are required if one is to convince the scientific community of a new approach that goes beyond the state of the art in more than a single discipline.

-In order to overcome this barrier and promote the seeding of interdisciplinary approaches of research at EPFL, the EPFL Presidency has decided to dedicate funds in 2020 in the form of an Interdisciplinary Science Seed Fund.
+In order to overcome this barrier and promote the seeding of interdisciplinary approaches of research at EPFL, the EPFL Presidency decided in 2019 to create an Interdisciplinary Science Seed Fund.

-The EPFL Interdisciplinary Seed Fund will support projects that explicitly need an interdisciplinary approach and that are high-risk/high-gain in nature.
-This fund will thus be devoted to seeding new collaborative research efforts and demonstrating new concepts cross-fertilizing different areas of research.
+The EPFL Interdisciplinary Seed Fund supports projects that explicitly need an interdisciplinary approach and that are high-risk/high-gain in nature.
+This fund is thus devoted to seeding new collaborative research efforts and demonstrating new concepts cross-fertilizing different areas of research.

-The funding should be used for the launch of new activities.
+The funding must be used for the launch of new activities.

-- The proposal should involve at least two investigators from two different disciplines.
-Please refer to the SNSF research disciplines to define if your project respect this criteria.
+The proposal must involve at least two investigators from two different disciplines.